arnewohletz/AllMyNotes/source/tutorial/python/project_setup.rst

 It uses the venv module and creates a virtual environment named <VENV_NAME> inside your current directory (you may also specify an absolute path).

-As a second alternative, the module `virtualenv <https://pypi.org/project/virtualenv/>`_ can also be used.
-Although, it has to be installed into the Python environment (from which to create the virtual environment from) first:
+As a second alternative, use the module `virtualenv <https://pypi.org/project/virtualenv/>`_.
+Install it into the Python environment (from which to create the virtual environment from) first:

 .. prompt:: bash